-Bowhunting (also written bow hunting) is the practice of hunting game animals using archery equipment.
-Indigenous peoples worldwide have used the technique as a primary hunting method for thousands of years, and it continues today as both a sport and a functional hunting discipline.
+Bowhunting (also written bow hunting) is the practice of pursuing and taking game animals using archery equipment.
+Indigenous peoples worldwide relied on the technique as a primary hunting method for thousands of years, and it remains a recognized discipline today, with dedicated seasons established by wildlife agencies across North America and beyond.

 The four main bow types